browserengineering/book/book/security.md

 our website.
 The way to do that is to embed a secret value, called a *nonce*, into the form, and to reject form submissions that don't come with the right secret value.
-You can only get a nonce from the server, and the nonce is tied to the user session, so the attacker could not embed it in their form.[^like-cookie]
+You can only get a nonce from the server, and the nonce is tied to the user session,[^per-user] so the attacker could not embed it in their form.[^like-cookie]

-[^like-cookie]: A nonce is somewhat like a cookie, except that it's stored inside the HTML instead of the browser cookie.
-Like a cookie, it can be stolen with cross-site scripting.

-To implement this fix, generate a nonce and save it in the user session when a form is requested:[^per-user]

 [^per-user]: It's important that nonces are associated with the
     particular user.
 Otherwise, the attacker can generate a nonce for *themselves* and insert it into a form meant for the *user*.

+[^like-cookie]: A nonce is somewhat like a cookie, except that it's
+    stored inside the HTML instead of the browser cookie.
+Like a cookie, it can be stolen with cross-site scripting.

+To implement this fix, generate a nonce and save it in the user session when a form is requested:[^per-user][^hidden]

+[^hidden]: Usually `<input type=hidden>` is invisible, though our
+    browser doesn't support this.

 ``` {.python file=server}
 def show_comments(session):